Newegg/newegg-marketplace-sdk-dotnet/README.md

     * SellerID :  The 4-character Seller ID.
 Required.
     * Credentials.Authorization: The API Key get from datafeeds@newegg.com.
 Required.
     * Credentials.SecretKey: The Secret Key get from datafeeds@newegg.com.
 Required.
     * Connection.RequestTimeoutMs: The number of milliseconds the system connection timed out.
-Optional, Default:
+Optional, Default:5000.
     * Connection.AttemptsTimes: Number of retries after a failed connection.
-Optional, Default:
+Optional, Default:5.
     * Connection.RetryIntervalMs: The number of milliseconds between retry attempts.
-Optional, Default:
+Optional, Default:1000.
     * BaseUrl: The base url of the Newegg marketplace API.
-Optional, Default: https://apis.newegg.com/marketplace/
+Optional, Default: "https://apis.newegg.com/marketplace/"
     * APIFormat: Content type used to call API.
 The options are XML and Json.
 Optional, Default: XML.
     * Platform: The platfrom of seller: There are three options:
         * USA: seller on www.newegg.com